ionic-team/ionic-framework/core/src/utils/test/playwright/docs/usage-instructions.md

 > [!NOTE]
 > Locally generated ground truths should not be committed to the repo.
 The `.gitignore` file prevents this from accidentally happening.

-### Updating Ground Truths (CI)
+### Generating or Updating Ground Truths (CI)

 > [!IMPORTANT]
 > Only Ionic Team members can update ground truths on the main repo.
 Ground truths cannot be updated on forked versions of the repo.
+Instead, we recommend generating ground truths in Docker.

 When making an intentional visual change, you will need to update the ground truth screenshots or add new ones.
 It is important that the ground truth and comparison screenshots are taken in the same environment, so do not update the ground truth screenshots locally and commit them to the repo.